-The unsettling reality is that no one knows how long it will take for life to get back to normal—and we won’t know, says Dr. Rashid Chotani, until widespread testing is made available to confirm who’s positive out there.
-“Widespread testing is what enables us to discern disease incidence and prevalence, and to determine who has recovered from infection,” explains Chotani, the vice president of Medical Affairs at CareLife Medical.
+The unsettling reality is that no one knows how long it will take for things to return to normal—and we won’t know until widespread testing is made available to confirm who’s positive out there, says Rashid Chotani, M.D., the vice president of Medical Affairs at CareLife Medical in Fairfax, VA.
+“Widespread testing is what enables us to discern disease incidence and prevalence, and to determine who has recovered from infection,” explains Dr. Chotani.

-It seems World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus shares this view.
-On April 15 he tweeted: “One of the main things we've learned in the past months about COVID-19 is that the faster all cases are found, tested, isolated & cared for, the harder we make it for the virus to spread.
+World Health Organization (WHO) Director-General Tedros Adhanom Ghebreyesus shares this view.
+This spring, he tweeted: “One of the main things we've learned in the past months about COVID-19 is that the faster all cases are found, tested, isolated & cared for, the harder we make it for the virus to spread.
 This principle will save lives & mitigate the economic impact of the pandemic.”

-Antibody testing may help do this, and more.
-That’s because there is still so much to discover about the novel coronavirus (it has only been infecting humans for four months, after all).
+Antibody testing may help do this and more.
+That’s because there is still so much to discover about the novel coronavirus (it has only been infecting humans since late last fall).
 Many researchers suspect that if it behaves like most other viruses do, the presence of post-infection antibodies in our bloodstreams may provide some level of immunity—and hopefully allow us to return to our regular lives.

 What Are Antibodies, Anyway?